atrn/par/README.md

 Imagine we have some functions that run loops to do some control operation.
-In our system we run these concurrently, perhaps they communicate but that's details.
+In our system we run these concurrently, perhaps they communicate but that's detail we can ignore for the time being.
 We run then concurrently and wait for them to finish.
 Which in this case they never do...

 	par.DO(
 		ControlFuelRods,